 Regarding Replacement Cost in Relation to Coverage A

-When buying insurance, all homeowners need to decide how much coverage they want, not only for the home itself (Coverage A,) but for other buildings and you personal property as well.
+When buying insurance, all homeowners need to decide how much coverage they want, not only for the home itself (Coverage A,) but for other buildings and your personal property as well.
 As you might expect, the more coverage you choose, the higher premium in most cases.

 Your first thought would be to insure your home for what you paid for it.
-This amount is call Market Value.
+This amount is called Market Value.
 But once you understand that in the case of a total loss, that might not be enough to rebuild you home, you might choose to insure it for a bit more than the Market Value.

 Insuring your home for what it would cost to rebuild it is referred to as Replacement Cost, which is the cost to rebuild a property and return it to its original value and utility.
 It is advised that you insure your home for at least this amount so that you’ll have enough funds to cover a complete rebuild of your home in the event of a disaster covered by your policy.

 There are many things to consider when deciding on Coverage A:

 - Do you have a mortgage on your home?
 Lenders often provide stipulations regarding minimum Coverage A amounts.